Sabique-Islam/Inscribe/content/posts/hashcode13.md

 With a decent 3–4 hrs of sleep, I woke up, got freshened up, had little breakfast.
 We were exhausted, a mix of drained and proud, just sitting there, and celebrating 100+ github commits.

 In the last review before the announcements, one of the mentors had asked us to **clone the [curl](https://github.com/curl/curl) repo and run it with Catalyst**.
 Apparently, the Alpine setup behaves differently across OSes, and he wanted to check if our `catalyst.yml` matched what actually got installed.
 We opened it… and realized Alpine itself wasn’t even listed in the YAML.
 Lmao.
-He ran through it, nodded, and said, *“Ok, I guys, I checked what I wanted to see”*.
+He ran through it, nodded, and said, *“Ok guys, I checked what I wanted to see”*.
 From the tone and expression it was clear — we weren’t making it to the Top 7.

 Then came the moment — the announcer stepped up to declare the Top 7 teams for the final presentation.
 One by one, the names were called... and, yep, we weren’t there :)